-Located in Northeastern Europe and bordering Poland to the south, Belarus and Russia to the east and the Baltic Sea to the north, the Baltics countries comprise of the nations of Estonia, Latvia and Lithuania.
+Located in Northeastern Europe and bordering Poland to the south, Belarus and Russia to the east and the Baltic Sea to the north, the Baltics countries comprise the nations of Estonia, Latvia and Lithuania.
 Distinct in culture and tradition, these countries are great to visit as one block or individually and you can easily spend months exploring and getting to know them.

 If you want some country-specific information rather than the more holistic view of the region as outlined in this Baltics travel guide, you can browse guides and articles specifically for Estonia, Latvia & Lithuania below.

 Planning a Baltics Route

-Though the Baltics only comprise of three countries, planning the perfect route through them can actually be quite a bit of an undertaking.
+Though the Baltics are only comprised of three countries, planning the perfect route through them can actually be quite a bit of an undertaking.
 While many of those visiting this incredible region will plan to visit only the capital cities of Tallinn, Riga and Vilnius and fail to branch further, this is also a huge mistake.

 There is so much to see and experience in Lithuania, Latvia and Estonia that you really need to make sure that you put in a good amount of time to plan your route.
 While the capitals are lovely, dynamic and diverse and very much worth visiting, you also cannot miss the smaller cities and towns, either.